i-MSCP/plugins/incubator/SpamAssassin/UPDATE.md

 Excepted the i-MSCP Postscreen plugin usage case, best would be to de-install the i-MSCP plugins listed above and enable their SpamAssassin counterparts.

+## Scores for blacklist and whitelist

+Scores for both blacklist and whitelist where resetted to SpamAssassin default values which fit better for the purpose of that feature.

+## SpamAssassin user preferences -- Implementation details

+In previous versions, the user preferences were been reset each time the plugin was being reconfigured, which was a bad implementation.
+User preferences should not be resetted when that is not explicitly requested by the administrator.

+To solve this problem, the plugin configuration file has been fully rewritten, now providing the administrator with an additional `enforce ` configuration parameter that allows to force usage of a specific plugin.

+In enforced mode, end-users won't be able to act on the plugin through their user preferences and existing user preferences for that plugin are deleted.

+Note that the `enforce` configuration parameter is only provided for some plugins.

+To resume, the new policy is as follows:

+- When a plugin is being enabled, never reset user preferences, excepted if in `enforced` mode.
+- When a plugin is being disabled, never reset user preferences.
+This don't pose any problem because the SpamAssassin plugin will be fully disabled.

+## SPAMD connection mode

+In previous versions, connection to SPAMD(8p) was established through TCP.
+Starting with this new version, connection is now established through UDS (Unix Domain Socket).

+This is a boost-performance change as the network stack is no longer involved.